CRF250RX Features

 Whether you’re ripping through Baja or hustling through some tight woods, handguards are absolutely necessary on a bike like this.
 That’s why it's equipped with them right from the factory.

-Fine-tuning the seat height and narrowing the bodywork makes it easier for you to move around on the bike and helps enhance rider comfort.
+Fine-tuning the seat height and narrowing the bodywork make it easier for you to move around on the bike and help enhance rider comfort.

 Sidestand

 Real enduro bikes need a sidestand, and we’ve given this bike a great one.
-We’ve tucked it in tighter, so it’s out of the way on the trail.
+We’ve tucked it in tight, so it’s out of the way on the trail.

 Electric start